taotriad/BabySomnia/Vision_spoilers.md

 around the planet, to let it recover in peace after being ravaged by war and environmental destruction.
 The entire planet is in ruins.

+Humans are shielded away from the planet to allow it to heal.

 During choreography scenes a trident with hints of the Ukrainian trident can be seen in the background.